MKoichiro/rails_pg/README.md

 make db
 ```
 This will execute `rails db:create` in an ephemeral api container.
+Now, completed basic settings.
+Run `git init` and make first commit.
+You can developing your own api project,
+or proceed next step to try to launch a project prepared for operation check.

 <details>
   <summary>
-    You can skip final step and develop your own application code.
+    Generate test_project
   </summary>

   6. Create a User model and controller, and set up routing: